BlvckBytes/docs-component-markup/docs/expression_syntax.md

 ## String Literals

-A string represents a sequence of characters as-is, to be used in expressions; their contents are delimited by single-quotes (`l-me: '`).
+A string represents a sequence of characters as-is, to be used in expressions; their contents are delimited by single-quotes (`l-me: '`) or, alternatively, double-quotes (`l-me: "`).

 ```markup-expression
 'this is a string-literal'